 apt update refreshes repository metadata so the install step can select the current curl package from the configured Ubuntu sources.

-The omitted package lines cover dependencies such as the packaged libcurl runtime and certificate bundle.
+--assume-yes accepts the apt transaction without a confirmation prompt.
+Omit that option if you want to review the package list before installation.
 When curl is already installed, the same command reports that the newest package is already present instead of reinstalling it.

-The exact version and architecture vary by Ubuntu release and hardware, but the installed status and package version confirm that apt registered the package correctly.
+The exact version, dependency package name, and architecture vary by Ubuntu release and hardware, but the installed status and package version confirm that apt registered the package correctly.

 --silent keeps the header check readable and --show-error still prints a failure reason if the request cannot complete.
 If this request fails, the package installation completed but outbound DNS, HTTPS inspection, proxy policy, or CA trust still needs correction before automation can rely on curl.